Accelerating Task Generalisation with Multi-Level Skill Hierarchies: Fracture Cluster Options

-We employ unsupervised clustering techniques to identify and formalise the fracture clusters, denoted as $\phi_c$.
-Specifically, we use HDBSCAN for all tabular methods in this work \citep{campello2013density}.
-Fractures with a chain length of \( b = 4 \) are grouped into clusters, and four clusters are randomly selected for visualisation in Figure \ref{fig:clusters_and_examples}.
-Each visualisation shows \textit{all} fractures within a cluster, demonstrating that, despite differences in starting states, action sequences, and terminal states, the fractures within each cluster share similar semantic meanings.
+To identify clusters of fractures, we employ unsupervised clustering techniques.
+Specifically, we use HDBSCAN~\citep{campello2013density} for all tabular methods in this work.
+Figure \ref{fig:clusters_and_examples} shows four clusters randomly selected for visualisation, after fractures with a chain length of \( b = 4 \) are grouped into clusters using HDBSCAN.
+For each of the four clusters, the visualisation shows \textit{all} fractures within that cluster, demonstrating that, despite differences in starting states, action sequences, and final states, the fractures within each cluster share similar semantic meanings.